davidjguinane/django-blog/README.md

 #### Python Package Management - easy_install and pip ####

 `easy_install` and `pip` are Python Package Managers.
-These tools make it much easier to install and upgrade Python packages and install the Umanity package dependencies.
+These tools make it much easier to install and upgrade Python packages and install the package dependencies.

 `easy_install` must be downloaded.
 To download, go to the Python Package Index (PyPI).
 You need to download `setuptools`, which includes *easyinstall*.
 Download the executable (.exe) file for Windows, or the package egg (.egg) for Unix.
 You can install it directly from the file.